 Michigan Rehabilitation Services (MRS) helps individuals with disabilities prepare for, find, and keep a job.
 To help you obtain employment, MRS must gather needed information.
 You may have questions about how the confidentiality of this information is protected.
 This fact sheet should answer most of your questions.
-If you have additional questions, please ask an MRS counselor by contacting 1-800-605-6722 (toll free, voice) or 1-888-605-6722 (toll free, TTY).
+If you have additional questions, please ask an MRS counselor by contacting 1-800-605-6722 (toll free, voice).

 Why does MRS need information about me?